 I may have bit some hands here, but I am in no way suggesting or advocating that we somehow go out of our way to alienate our longstanding (and appreciated) patrons and subscribers.
 They have been with us for years, and I want them there as much as anyone.
 I am saying that my Father’s house has many rooms, and is big enough for everyone to fit.
 Whether you believe in God or a higher power is irrelevant to this argument.
 The way to build our houses is to build them together.
 Which of course means that we must share power, prestige, and esteem.
 Ay, there’s the rub.

-It is easy to call Hispanics lazy or think of blacks as innately violent.
+It is easy for some people to call Hispanics lazy or think of blacks as innately violent.
 Look at the statistics.
-They clearly support these arguments.
+They use numbers to falsely justify these arguments.
 The problem is that we hide behind numbers rather than trying to examine what lies at the heart of it all.
 We think and say such racist sentiments, as “Well Barack Obama is one of those good black men.”
 Or we say things like “He’s so articulate and well groomed.”
 What we fail to realize is that such statements assume the negative.
 The burden of proof therefore always lies with the minority, and they are essentially guilty and unworthy until they prove otherwise.
 Is it beyond the realm of imagination that Oprah Winfrey and Barack Obama are not the exceptions to the rule, but are the byproducts of a few breaks, some real hard work, and an educational system that begrudgingly admitted them in, while patting itself on the back.
 Education and money are what separates us, not the color of our skin.
 This is a classic case of class, not color, and until we can accept that, we will never get past our stubborn prejudices.

 The American theatre today is eating its young and we fare no better chance than Kronos’ son in the famous Goya painting.
 We are eating our young, burying our heads in the sand, and hoping for some deus ex machina windfall to save our sorry butts.
 Our pride is so calcified and our guilt so deeply embedded, that we are content with gazing at those navels and ignoring our own demise.
 In less than one Hundred years, we may manage to obliterate a worldwide tradition that spans over three thousand years.
 We continue to point fingers at film and television or the advent and ubiquity of advanced technology.
 We blame text messaging.
 We blame Republicans.
 We point that finger everywhere else except where it belongs—with us.